coding-to-music/coding-to-music.github.io/docs/source/Container-Workflow.rst

 keypoints:

 - You've learned some basic Docker commands for running, downloading, and searching for docker images
-- "`docker run` for running images (add `-it` for interactive mode)"
+- `docker run` for running images (add `-it` for interactive mode)
-- "`docker pull` for downloading images"
+- `docker pull` for downloading images
-- "`docker search` for searching images"
+- `docker search` for searching images
-- "Other useful commands to list current images and containers are `docker images` and `docker ps -a`"
+- Other useful commands to list current images and containers are `docker images` and `docker ps -a`

 Docker Containers
 ----------------------------------------------------------------------